Ponoi Atlantic Salmon

 Ryabaga Camp caters to 20 anglers.
 Each guest has their own duplex-style, heated cabin with queen-sized bed, Wi-Fi access, and around the clock generator power; plus, ensuite bathroom with shower, towels and plush robe.
 Hot breakfasts with fresh pastries each morning, and superb river lunches.
 Four and five-course gourmet dinners feature entrees such as salmon, reindeer tenderloin, filet of beef and other delicacies.
 Their thirty member staff includes 12 guides, four mechanics, six chefs, a doctor and camp masseuse.
 The main social hub of the camp is the ‘Big Tent’ which has two burning stoves, a fully stocked bar, and enough tables to seat both guests and staff.
 There is also a gym, a camp surgery (with camp medic) and a massage service.

 7-nights and 6-full days guided fishing prices range from $9,490.00 to $15,990.00.

 Click here for a PDF of weekly rates.

-roundtrip air transportation from Murmansk to the Ponoi River Camp; seven nights and six full fishing days at the Ponoi, all meals and accommodations at the river; fishing permits; and one guide, boat and motor for each two anglers.
+Roundtrip air transportation from Murmansk to the Ponoi River Camp; seven nights and six full fishing days at the Ponoi, all meals and accommodations at the river, vodka and wine with dinner, soft drinks, fishing permits, and one guide, boat, and motor for each two anglers.

 Packages do not include:

-roundtrip airfare from your home to Murmansk; round-trip airfare Helsinki/Murmansk (approximately $1,200.00 and subject to change), meals and accommodations in Helsinki or other en route cities; visa processing, alcoholic beverages and other items of a personal nature; gratuities to guides and camp staff and travel insurance.
+Roundtrip airfare from your home to Murmansk, roundtrip airfare Helsinki Murmansk (approximately $1,150.00 and subject to change), meals and accommodations in Helsinki or other en route cities, visa processing, alcoholic beverages— aside from the vodka and wine served with dinner, other items of a personal nature, gratuities to guides and camp staff, and travel insurance.